 The Countess of Wessex is all over Kent today with a patron's visit to Rochester Cathedral in, of course, Rochester; a visit to Benenden's Community Shop in, you guessed it, Benenden; and a look in at charity, Abigale's Footsteps which helps parents deal with stillbirths.

 A last moment in Malaysia for the Emerging Leaders' Dialogues Asia, The Princess Royal is then off to Singapore to lay a wreath at the Kranji War Cemetery before a reception and dinner as [resident of the Royal Agricultural Society of the Commonwealth.

 Continuing his duties for the Duke of Edinburgh's International Award Foundation, The Earl of Wessex will attend the International Council meeting in Great Missenden, Buckinghamshire.

-The Duke of Kent will attend the Senior Serving and Retired Officers' Briefing at the Army and Navy Club, as Field Marshal.
+But in London, The Duke of Kent will attend the Senior Serving and Retired Officers' Briefing at the Army and Navy Club, as Field Marshal.

 Wednesday 2 November

 Still in Singapore, The Princess Royal is attending the Commonwealth Agricultural Conference as president of the Royal Agricultural Society of the Commonwealth; in that same capacity, she'll visit vertical farmers, Skygreens; organic, collective farmers, Bollywood Veggies; and goat milkers, Hay Dairies.
 She'll end with the opening dinner of the agriculture conference at Gardenasia.

 Another day, another meal: Princess Alexandra and The Duke of Kent will be lunching at the Cavalry and Guards Club in Picadilly, London.

 As president of the Guinea Pig Club - a club for injured allied airmen, not guinea pigs – The Duke of Edinburgh will unveil a commemorative tablet at the National Memorial Arboretum in Staffordshire.

 The Queen, along with The Duke of York, will attend the opening of tech start-up event, Pitch@Palace 6.0 at St James's Palace.

 Thursday 3 November

+You thought Wednesday was busy, get ready for Thursday royals out in force.
 The Princess Royal continues her attendance of the 27th Commonwealth Agriculture Conference in Singapore – but don't think that's all for Anne: she'll attend a Singpore Group Reception for the Riding for the Disabled Association; visit the Mission to Seafarers as president and attend another reception on board Royal Albatross; another reception at the British High Commissioner's Residence as president of The Duke of Edinburgh's Commonwealth Study Conferences; AND dinner there too as president of the Royal Agricultural Society of the Commonwealth.
 And breathe.
-The Countess of Wessex is off to a Networking Lunch at the Royal Over-Seas League as President of Girlguiding; she's also got a meeting at Ernst & Young as chairman of the Duke of Edinburgh's Award's Women's Network Forum.
-She's then got a meeting at Buckingham Palace at patron of the Combined Services Winter Sports Association and a dinner as patron of the National Autistic Society.

-Princess Alexandra will attend a reception and concert by the Orchestra of St. John's.
+Back at St James's Palace, Princess Alexandra will attend a reception and concert by the Orchestra of St. John's.